Natasha Tsakos: Technoformances

 Tsakos' original creations have been referred to as "technoformances", which combine virtual technology, electronic music, and movement studies.
 The art form largely took off after her show UP WAKE, which first appeared in 2002 as a short-form dance theatre performance and was adapted into a full-length production in 2006.

 UP WAKE inaugurated the Grand Opening of the Adrienne Arsht Center, formerly known as Miami Performing Arts Center, and toured globally.
 In the performance, Tsakos interacted with live 3D animation as her character Zero journeyed through a day of dream and wake, unable to distinguish the two.
 UP WAKE was named best dance performance of the year in Florida by The Sunpost; which wrote "with startling use of animation, a magical briefcase, and a movement vocabulary that ranged from MTV to avant-garde, Tsakos achieved the rarest of feats: she made a profound statement on the way we live now in an utterly original language."

 A year prior to the launch of Project Natal, better known as Xbox' Kinect, Tsakos was brought on as a creative developer to work in collaboration with Digital Worlds' research department at the University of Florida to develop a new form of sensor-less motion capture technology.
 The preliminary phases premiered at the eComm Conference in San Francisco in April 2010 and SIGGRAPH 2010.

-A year later she produced CLIMAX, a provocative multimedia show about the environment for EcoArt Fashion Week during Art Basel.
+A year later she produced CLIMAX, a multimedia show about the environment for EcoArt Fashion Week during Art Basel.
 CLIMAX closed Al Gore's Climate Reality Project in 2011 and opened the G20 Summit, held in Los Cabos, Mexico in 2012.

 Tsakos was commissioned again in 2012 by Miami Light Project to create a new show for its "Here and Now Festival" series.
 According to the Miami Herald, the technology for OMEN included "3D mapping technology in which projected animation transforms flat surfaces into fantastical yet realistic looking images".
 Tsakos described the phenomenon of data visualization and projection mapping applied to theatrical productions, as the "data-tainment movement".